NickCalabs/nickcalabs.github.io/about.md

 <p style="float:left;"><img class="about-image" src="/img/{{ page.image }}"></p>

 I'm Nick and I create apps for iOS, the web, and more.
+I also host the [http://www.meetup.com/Quack-Hack-New-York-City/](NYC DuckDuckHack) event.

 You can find me on most places of the internet: